Best Way To Get Rid of Voles

 What Does a Vole Look Like?

-To help you visually identify this common yard pest, Voles have small eyes and ears, a tail shorter than the body, and a blunt, as opposed to a tapering, nose.
-See the Vole photo below.
+Voles look a little like mice but bigger.
+To help you visually identify this common yard pest, They have small eyes and ears, a tail shorter than the body, and a blunt, as opposed to a tapering, nose.
+See the Vule photo below.

 Where Do Voles Live?